FISCHELL DEPARTMENT OF BIOENGINEERING (BIOE)A. James Clark School of Engineering

 Associate Professors: J. Aranda-Espinoza, E. Eisenstein, K. Herold, H. Montas, S. Muro

-Assistant Professors: Y. Chen, C. Jewell, S. Matysiak, I. White
+Assistant Professors: Y. Chen, S. Jay, C. Jewell, S. Matysiak, I. White

 Professors Emeriti: A. Johnson

-Bioengineering is a field rooted in physics, mathematics, chemistry, biology, and life sciences.
-Each of these areas is applied in a systematic, quantitative, and integrative way to approach problems important in biology, biosystems, medical research, and clinical practice.
-Bioengineering advances fundamental concepts, creates knowledge from the molecular to organ to system levels, and develops innovative processes for the prevention, diagnosis, and treatment of disease.
+Bioengineering is a field rooted in physics, chemistry, mathematics, and the life sciences.
+These areas are applied in quantitative and integrative way to approach problems in the biological systems, medical research, and clinical practice.
+The objective is to advance fundamental concepts, create knowledge from the molecular to organ to system levels, and develop innovative processes for the prevention, diagnosis, and treatment of disease.
 In short, bioengineering seeks to improve the health and life of humankind on many levels.